 Brilliant Devon zoos and animal days out with kids

-If your children love animals then there are some stonking Devon zoos and wildlife experiences here.
+If your children love animals then there are some stonking Devon zoos and wildlife parks here.
 All play an important part in conversation and protection of endangered and rare creatures.
-So they are also an educational Devon day out for the whole family.
+So they are also an educational day out in the South West of England for the whole family.

-Before visiting please check each zoo or attraction’s website to see exactly when they are planning to reopen and their guidance for visitors.
-All zoos have been hit hard by lockdown and may not be open just yet.
+Before visiting please check each zoo or attraction’s website to see whether they have been able reopen and their guidance for visitors.
+All zoos, farms and wildlife attractions have been hit hard by lockdown and may not be open just yet.
 Please consider donating to their individual fundraising appeals.

 If you’d like a rare glimpse of some of Britain’s native animals in their natural habitats then head to Wildwood Escot at Ottery St Mary in East Devon.